-- Remaining competitive – what do organisations need to do to attract and retain future talent from all backgrounds?
+- Remaining competitive – what do organisations need to do to attract future talent?
 From flexibility and fairness to culture and collaboration

-- More inclusive approaches taken during the pandemic that should be continued in the post-pandemic world – such as different ways of working that have benefited those with disabilities / neurodivergent conditions / additional responsibilities at home
+- Approaches taken during the pandemic that should be continued in the post-pandemic world

 - Why you need to focus on wellbeing, and strategies you can implement to prevent burnout

-- Performance management is a key element of the employee experience, and an analysis by Gallup suggested that only 2 in 10 employees say their performance is managed in a way that motivates them to do outstanding work, showing that there is much work to be done.
+- How performance management – a key element of the employee experience – needs to change.
+An analysis by Gallup suggested that only 2 in 10 employees say their performance is managed in a way that motivates them to do outstanding work, showing that there is much work to be done.
 How can you make your process more flexible, forward-looking, and collaborative?